DirkvdBruggen/Datarave/README.md

 #  📘 Algorave Tutorial

-Welcome to Algorave collabrotive robot!
+Welcome bij Algoraves collabrotive robot!
 This tutorial will help you get started co performing with a robot live coder.

 At the moment the tool is build for a livecoding environment called [Mercury](https://github.com/tmhglnd/mercury/).
 I will describe how to download Mercury, but if you want a in depth tutorial please visit [Mercury Tutorial page.](https://github.com/tmhglnd/mercury/blob/master/docs/tutorial.md)